MttArmstrong/testing-lesson/_episodes/02-legacy-codebase.md

 Like all tests, passing does not verify correctness just that the tests are not failing.
 Still, it is reassuring that some larger refactoring isn't breaking published code!
-Let's start with this simple input file (the header has the format #name	x1	y1	x2	y2):
+Let's start with this simple input file (the columns are `name	x1	y1	x2	y2`):
 ```input.txt
 a	0	0	2	2
 b	1	1	3	3